Parental Addiction and Child Custody

 Overview of Child Custody

-Can you lose custody due to drug use?
-Are you guaranteed custody if you’re in a custody battle with someone who abuses substances?
+Can a parent lose custody due to drug use?
+Are you guaranteed custody if you’re in a custody battle with someone who misuses substances?
 There’s not a simple answer.
 Custody is the delegation of parental responsibilities for a child under the age of 18.3 All decisions are made by a judge with the child’s or children’s best interests in mind.
 There are a few different forms of custody, including:3,4,5

 - Legal custody.
 Legal custody describes who is responsible for making decisions about the child’s welfare.
 This includes school enrollment, medical care, and other legal consents.